mattblaha/pi-audio-ansible/README.md

 - disable power saving on your pi's wifi (often necessary for good streaming performance)

 # Requirements
-In addition to ansible, the playbook will try to automatically determine some networking variables.
+The playbook will try to automatically determine some networking variables.
 As a result, the machine you run ansible from, but not the Raspberry Pi target, will need the python netaddr module installed.

-If you do not wish to install this module, you can just specify the allowed_networks variable below.
+If you do not wish to install this module, you can just specify the allowed_networks variable as shown below.

 On Fedora: